sloppycoder/pybot/README.md

 # read data/test1.csv from the previous test and feed into XGBoost for model training
 # the code is a VERY ROUGH PROTOTYPE and should be further tuned before serious use
-# with limited data of 1500 entires the accuracy is 69%
+# currently the accuray is 75% using the full dataset of 5300 records
 #
 # this step will save the model and encoders
 #  data/feature1_model.joblib